 A fleeting glimpse of eternity.

 Would we be nearly as likely to speak, not of sunset, but of a sunrise, as offering “a fleeting glimpse of eternity”?
 Surely we might do so, given the right context.
 But, at least as it seems to me, a sunrise speaks more readily of here and now — of our particular place on an earth now clearly (or perhaps, in some situations, “mercilessly”) limned in the light of day.
-Talk of eternity comes more naturally as the dusky earth (and the labors of the day) are losing their sharp contours.
+Talk of eternity comes more naturally as the dusky earth (and the labors of the day) are losing, rather than gaining, their sharp contours.

 So, then, the expression or meaning of the material world lies in what a particular thing or phenomenon may say to us under a given set of circumstances.
 Things may not be rigidly univocal as opposed to multivalent in this regard, much like the words of a human language, which can usually be employed in widely different ways, with different meanings.
 Yet we would not therefore say that the words are meaningless.
 Our dictionaries show that we have no great difficulty distinguishing one word from another.